Manketti (or: Mongongo) nuts

-Manketti nuts are staple food for a variety of people within its distribution range.
+Manketti nuts are a staple food for a variety of people within its distribution range.
 And there is a strict division of naming them.
-Khoi-san people (Bushmen) are calling them ‘Manketti’, whereas Kavango people (Bantus) call them ‘Mongongo’.
+Khoi-san people (Bushmen) call them ‘Manketti’, whereas Kavango people (Bantus) call them ‘Mongongo’.
 Both names denominate the same trees and nuts.

 Whereas Kavangos (the Kavango river and the O’kavango swamps were named after them) live mainly from Mahangu (Pearl millet) porridge, Khoi-sans rely for 8 months a year heavily on Manketti nuts for food.

 The Manketti tree (Schinziophyton rautanenii) belongs to the family of Euphorbiacea.
-There is however no milky sap or poison in any parts, as with many other Euphorbiaceas is.
-Besides of providing delicious nuts, the tree is also important for Khoi-san people (especially Ju/’hoansi) for providing fire sticks.
+There is however no milky sap or poison in any parts, as with many other Euphorbiaceas.
+Besides, providing delicious nuts, the tree is also important for Khoi-san people (especially Ju/’hoansi) for providing fire sticks.
 The wood is strong, dense, and very lightweight – similar to Balsa wood.
-The tree prefers to grow in sandy areas and is one of the most beautiful trees within Southern Africa, due to the golden shimmer of its bark.
+The tree prefers to grow in sandy areas and is one of the most beautiful trees in Southern Africa, due to the golden shimmer of its bark.
 Distribution ranges from north-eastern Namibia, via northern Botswana, western Zimbabwe, and south-western Zambia.

 Harvesting time of Manketti nuts

-Nuts are ripening from March to May, some of them start falling, but even until end of October, some nuts are remaining on the trees.
-And that’s very important for Ju/’hoansi people.
-These nuts are available for 8 month a year and can easily be stored longer without being attacked by insects!
-Reason for this fact will be described below.
+Nuts ripen from March to May, and some of them start falling, but even until the end of October, some nuts remain on the trees.
+And that’s very important for Khoi-san people.
+These nuts are available for 8 months a year and can easily be stored longer without being attacked by insects!
+The reason for this fact will be described below.

 Description of Manketti nuts